danielBingham/foresttofarm.org/documentation/development-infrastructure.md

 is to just run ``npm install`` on your local machine before running ``vagrant up``.

-In the case that you forget and hit this error, you can just run ``npm install`` on your local and then run ``vagrant provision``.
-Running ``vagrant provision`` will finishing provisioning the vagrant server at the point it left off.
+In the case that you forget and hit this error, you can run ``npm install`` on your local and then run ``vagrant provision``.
+Running ``vagrant provision`` will finish provisioning the vagrant server at the point it left off.
 Once it finishes you should be good to go.